vikyw89/ticTacToe/README.md

 Made by Viky for The Odin Project 2022

+changelog:

+20221215
+fixed bugs of error when there are multiple fast clicks prevent highlights of text and element on the game fixed bugs when changing mode reworked the AI priorities
+These AI will analyze 1 step based on different strategy combination easy => random moves normal => aim for winning ?? easyAI hard = > aim for winning ?? prevent enemy from winning ?? easyAI

 <ol>
   <li>Set up your project with HTML, CSS and Javascript files and get the Git repo all set up.</li>